bomonike/bomonike.github.io/ai-evaluations.md

 <a target="_blank" href="https://livecodebench.github.io/leaderboard.html">The Leaderboard on LiveCodeBench.com</a> has a time slider that begins from 5/1/2023.

-   * Model names beginning with "O" such as "O3" are from OpenAI.
+   * Model names beginning with "O" such as "O3" are from <a target="_blank" href="https://openai.com">OpenAI.com</a>
    * Model name "Kimi" is at <a target="_blank" href="https://kimi.moonshot.cn">https://kimi.moonshot.cn</a> from China.
-   * Model name "DeepSeek" is from China.
+   * Model name "DeepSeek" is <a target="_blank" href="https://chat.deepseek.com/sign_in">DeepSeek.com</a> from China.
-   * Model names "Gemini" is from Google.
+   * Model names "Gemini" are from <a target="_blank" href="https://gemini.google.com/app">chat.google.com</a>
-   * Model names "Claude" is from Anthropic.
+   * Model names "Claude" are from Anthropic at <a target="_blank" href="https://claude.ai/new">https://claude.ai/new</a> where it proclaims its "emphasis on what's called "constitutional AI" - an approach to developing AI systems with built-in safeguards and values.

 For a more nuanced evaluation of LLM performance across different difficulty levels,<br />
 "Pass@1" measures the percentage of problems a model can solve correctly on its <strong>first attempt</strong> across all difficulty levels.<br />